 What medications are available in NZ?

-• Liraglutide (Saxenda): belongs to the same group of medications as Ozempic and Wegovy but it is affected by the global supply issues.
+- Liraglutide (Saxenda): belongs to the group of GLP-1 medications and is administered by a daily injection.

 *Note all these medications require a prescription and you must meet certain referral criteria

-Of these available medications, Liraglutide (Saxender) is the most effective and achieves an average weight loss of around 5% (4).
-Older weight loss medications i.e. orlistat, phentermine may not be as effective at achieving substantial weight reduction and many have side effects (5).
+Of these available medications, Semaglutide (Wegovy) is the most effective and achieves an average weight loss of around 5-18% however people may experience gastrointestinal side effects particularly in the first 8 weeks (5,6).
+Older weight loss medications i.e. Orlistat, Phentermine may not be as effective at achieving substantial weight reduction and many have side effects (7).

 The elephant in the room

 The other thing to consider is how well you tolerate the medication and any side effects.
-Ozempic can cause gastrointestinal issues like nausea, diarrhea and reflux especially during the initial phase (1).
+Ozempic and Wegovy can cause gastrointestinal issues like nausea, diarrhea, constipation and reflux especially during the initial phase (1).
 Other weight loss medications all have varying side effects and risks to your health.

 What about the long-term